Agilent Technologies (NYSE:A) Releases FY 2022 Earnings Guidance

 Agilent Technologies (NYSE:A – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $5.06-$5.08 for the period, compared to the consensus estimate of $4.76.
 The company issued revenue guidance of $6.75 billion-$6.78 billion, compared to the consensus revenue estimate of $6.51 billion.
 Agilent Technologies also updated its Q4 2022 guidance to $1.38-$1.40 EPS.

-Several equities analysts have recently commented on the stock.
+A number of analysts have recently weighed in on the stock.
+The Goldman Sachs Group reduced their price target on shares of Agilent Technologies from $170.00 to $140.00 and set a buy rating for the company in a research note on Thursday, July 14th.
 UBS Group assumed coverage on shares of Agilent Technologies in a research note on Wednesday, July 20th.
-They set a buy rating and a $139.00 price objective for the company.
-Evercore ISI upped their price objective on shares of Agilent Technologies to $145.00 in a research note on Monday, August 22nd.
-Robert W. Baird boosted their price target on shares of Agilent Technologies from $155.00 to $160.00 and gave the company an outperform rating in a research report on Wednesday, August 17th.
-Citigroup boosted their price target on shares of Agilent Technologies from $140.00 to $145.00 and gave the company a neutral rating in a research report on Wednesday, August 17th.
-Finally, KeyCorp reduced their price target on shares of Agilent Technologies from $195.00 to $155.00 and set an overweight rating on the stock in a research report on Thursday, June 2nd.
-Four investment analysts have rated the stock with a hold rating, nine have given a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat, the stock has an average rating of Moderate Buy and a consensus target price of $151.31.
+They issued a buy rating and a $139.00 price target for the company.
+Evercore ISI upped their price target on shares of Agilent Technologies to $145.00 in a research note on Monday, August 22nd.
+Credit Suisse Group started coverage on shares of Agilent Technologies in a research note on Wednesday, August 24th.
+They set an outperform rating and a $165.00 target price for the company.
+Finally, Wells Fargo & Company increased their target price on shares of Agilent Technologies from $130.00 to $135.00 and gave the company an equal weight rating in a research note on Wednesday, August 17th.
+Four research analysts have rated the stock with a hold rating, nine have given a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat, the company presently has a consensus rating of Moderate Buy and an average target price of $151.31.

 Agilent Technologies Trading Up 1.0 %

-In related news, VP Padraig Mcdonnell sold 1,000 shares of the stock in a transaction that occurred on Thursday, June 30th.
-The shares were sold at an average price of $118.62, for a total transaction of $118,620.00.
-Following the transaction, the vice president now owns 17,826 shares in the company, valued at $2,114,520.12.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+In other Agilent Technologies news, VP Padraig Mcdonnell sold 1,000 shares of the company’s stock in a transaction that occurred on Thursday, June 30th.
+The shares were sold at an average price of $118.62, for a total value of $118,620.00.
+Following the transaction, the vice president now owns 17,826 shares in the company, valued at approximately $2,114,520.12.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.

 Institutional Inflows and Outflows

-Institutional investors have recently added to or reduced their stakes in the business.
-Penserra Capital Management LLC bought a new position in Agilent Technologies in the first quarter worth approximately $60,000.
-Covestor Ltd raised its position in shares of Agilent Technologies by 171.0% during the 1st quarter.
-Covestor Ltd now owns 1,241 shares of the medical research company’s stock valued at $164,000 after purchasing an additional 783 shares during the period.
-Brown Brothers Harriman & Co. raised its position in shares of Agilent Technologies by 169.5% during the 1st quarter.
-Brown Brothers Harriman & Co. now owns 1,237 shares of the medical research company’s stock valued at $164,000 after purchasing an additional 778 shares during the period.
-Geller Advisors LLC raised its position in shares of Agilent Technologies by 18.5% during the 1st quarter.
-Geller Advisors LLC now owns 1,602 shares of the medical research company’s stock valued at $212,000 after purchasing an additional 250 shares during the period.
-Finally, Atria Wealth Solutions Inc. bought a new stake in shares of Agilent Technologies during the 2nd quarter valued at $219,000.
+Several hedge funds have recently modified their holdings of A. Penserra Capital Management LLC acquired a new position in shares of Agilent Technologies during the 1st quarter worth $60,000.
+Covestor Ltd increased its stake in shares of Agilent Technologies by 171.0% during the 1st quarter.
+Covestor Ltd now owns 1,241 shares of the medical research company’s stock worth $164,000 after purchasing an additional 783 shares during the last quarter.
+Brown Brothers Harriman & Co. increased its stake in shares of Agilent Technologies by 169.5% during the 1st quarter.
+Brown Brothers Harriman & Co. now owns 1,237 shares of the medical research company’s stock worth $164,000 after purchasing an additional 778 shares during the last quarter.
+Geller Advisors LLC increased its stake in shares of Agilent Technologies by 18.5% during the 1st quarter.
+Geller Advisors LLC now owns 1,602 shares of the medical research company’s stock worth $212,000 after purchasing an additional 250 shares during the last quarter.
+Finally, Atria Wealth Solutions Inc. acquired a new position in shares of Agilent Technologies during the 2nd quarter worth $219,000.

 Agilent Technologies, Inc provides application focused solutions to the life sciences, diagnostics, and applied chemical markets worldwide.
 The Life Sciences and Applied Markets segment offers liquid chromatography systems and components; liquid chromatography mass spectrometry systems; gas chromatography systems and components; gas chromatography mass spectrometry systems; inductively coupled plasma mass spectrometry instruments; atomic absorption instruments; microwave plasma-atomic emission spectrometry instruments; inductively coupled plasma optical emission spectrometry instruments; raman spectroscopy; cell analysis plate based assays; flow cytometer; real-time cell analyzer; cell imaging systems; microplate reader; laboratory software; information management and analytics; laboratory automation and robotic systems; dissolution testing; vacuum pumps, and measurement technologies.